 The Best Ice Skating in NYC

-If there’s one thing you just have to do in New York City every winter (besides seeing the marvelous Christmas trees), it’s ice skating between the skyscrapers.
+If there’s one thing you just have to do in New York City every winter, it’s ice skating between the skyscrapers.
 Skating is one of those classic, must-experience traditions that tourists and true New Yorkers alike share.
-Oh, and the choices of rinks!
-If you’re not too sure which rink best suits you, here’s a list of our favorite ice skating rinks in NYC!
+Whether you are an ice skating lover or have been recently inspired after watching Netflix’s new popular show, Spinning Out, NYC has so many choices of rinks to choose from!
+If you’re not too sure which rink best suits you, here’s a list of our favorite ice skating rinks for you to try out!

 Winter Village at Bryant Park

-Imagine this: an ice skating rink right smack in the heart of midtown.
-Better yet, it’s three times the size of Rockefeller Center!
-Winter Village at Bryant Park is one of my favorite, festive, and oh so fun spots to really get into the winter spirit.
-With hot cocoa and seasonal shops surrounding the rink, you’ll truly be in an NYC winter wonderland!
+Imagine this: An ice skating rink right smack in the heart of Midtown East.
+Better yet, it’s three times the size of Rockefeller Center at 17,000 square feet!
+Winter Village at Bryant Park is one of the most festive spots to really get into the winter spirit.
+With hot cocoa and seasonal shops surrounding the rink, residents of Glenwood’s nearby Paramount Tower and The Bamford are close to a true winter wonderland!

 General admission at the ice skating rink is free for skates of all sizes to show off their moves on the ice.
 Don’t have your own pair of skates?
-Lace up a rental set from the park for $20.
-They also offer helmet rentals, socks for purchase, lockers, and bag checks.
+Lace up a rental set from the park!

 Ice Skating at Rockefeller Center